Russian cruiser Rurik (1906): Design

 In July 1904, the Imperial Russian Navy held a design competition that solicited tenders from several foreign and domestic shipyards to design a new armored cruiser.
 Maximum displacement was limited to 15000 LT, more than twice that of the preceding Bayan class of armored cruisers.
 Vickers won the competition to build the ship in June 1905, and the company offered several proposals, including a vessel armed with a dozen 254 mm guns, though the Russians opted for a slightly smaller vessel displacing around 13500 LT that carried four of the 254 mm guns and twelve 203 mm guns, along with a defensive armament of twenty 75 mm guns.

 Before construction work began, refinements were made to the design based on experiences gathered during the Russo-Japanese War of 1904–1905.
 The defensive battery was increased to 120 mm guns since the 75 mm guns were no longer sufficiently powerful to deal with modern torpedo boats and destroyers.
 To save weight, four of the 203 mm guns were removed.
 Side armor had proved to be critically important in the battles against Japan, and so the ship's armor was strengthened.
 Despite the weight savings measures, displacement increased by about 1500 LT.
 The Russian Navy had originally planned to build another two cruisers to the same design in domestic shipyards, but budgetary problems, coupled with the advent of the steam turbine-powered, all-big-gun battlecruisers of the British Invincible class in 1907 rendered the plans moot.

 Despite the appearance of more powerful battlecruisers before her completion, Rurik is generally considered to have been a very good design.
-Conway's All the World's Fighting Ships states that Rurik was "the best large ship laid down for the Russian Navy up to 1905 and one of the best armored cruisers ever built."
+N. J. M. Campbell states that Rurik was "the best large ship laid down for the Russian Navy up to 1905 and one of the best armored cruisers ever built."
 Anthony Watts concurs, describing her as "one of the finest armoured cruisers ever built."